Tangerine-Community/Tangerine/README.md

 git clone https://github.com/Tangerine-Community/Tangerine.git
 cd Tangerine
 git checkout <version tag>
 # Create config.sh and edit to match your desired settings.
-Make sure to set `TANGERINE_VERSION` to the same as what `<version tag>` in the prior commands.
+Make sure to set `T_CONTAINER_NAME` to the same as what `<version tag>` in the prior commands.
 cp config.defaults.sh config.sh
 nano config.sh
 # Start the software.